RavenProject/ravenproject.github.io/_pages/ledger.md

   <br>
   <h3>Installing the Electrum-RVN wallet</h3>

-  <p>In order to use your ledger device to manage your Ravencoin you will need to download and install the Electrum-RVN wallet which can be found here: <a href="https://github.com/kralverde/electrum-raven/releases">https://github.com/kralverde/electrum-raven/releases</a>.
-This project, originally by standard-error, as been updated in a fork.
-Choose the most recent version and download the appropriate choice for your operating system.
-Unfortunately, OSX is not currently supported in this new fork.
-If you are an OSX user, you may try running the raw python as outlined in the README of <a href="https://github.com/kralverde/electrum-raven">https://github.com/kralverde/electrum-raven</a> or use wine to run the .exe binary.</p>
+  <p>You will need the <a href="https://github.com/kralverde/electrum-raven/releases">Electrum-RVN</a> wallet to manage your Ravencoin with a ledger device.
+Electrum-RVN is an up-to-date project from the <a href="https://github.com/Electrum-RVN-SIG">Electrum-RVN Special Interest Group</a> and based on the original by <a href="https://github.com/standard-error">standard-error</a>.
+Choose the most recent version and download the appropriate file for your operating system.
+Unfortunately, OSX is currently not supported in this new fork.
+If you are an OSX user, you could try running the raw python file as outlined in the README of <a href="https://github.com/kralverde/electrum-raven">https://github.com/kralverde/electrum-raven</a> or use <a href="https://wiki.winehq.org/MacOS">wine</a> to run the .exe binary.</p>
-  <p>A better electrum client is currently being worked on.
-If you would like more detail about the current electrum client, see <a href="https://docs.google.com/document/d/1w0jRCX9fJg3c3BXCGHEIpE_VkJnoxIAG83QwBE-iONI/edit?usp=sharing">HERE</a>.
-You can track work on the new electrum client at our discord <a href="https://discord.gg/VuubYncHz4">HERE</a>.
+  <p>The Electrum-RVN Special Interest Group is working on improving the electrum client for full Ravencoin support.
+If you would like to learn more about the current electrum client, read <a href="https://docs.google.com/document/d/1w0jRCX9fJg3c3BXCGHEIpE_VkJnoxIAG83QwBE-iONI/edit?usp=sharing">this document</a>.
+You can track work on the new electrum client at the <a href="https://discord.gg/VuubYncHz4">Ravencoin Community Discord</a>.
   </p>

   <p>When setting up the Electrum-RVN wallet for the first time follow these steps:</p>